 - If you have accepted an invitation to go to dokusan, you will be moved to a Breakout Room where you’ll be sitting alone.
 You can continue in zazen with your screen to the side.
 Make sure to unmute yourself.
 When your turn comes, the teacher will join you and alert you with the ring of a bell.
 At that point, swivel around to face your screen.
 Make sure you have it up at eye level.
 Student and teacher bow to each other; then state your practice and begin.
 When your dokusan is over, select “Leave” and then select “Leave Room”, and you will move back to the zendo (the main meeting room).

 - If you need to send a “note” to a monitor, use the Chat function.
 Send the note to the current monitor, who will appear first in the list of participants and be labeled as the “Host.”
 Be careful not the send the chat to “Everyone.”

-- If your spouse or partner is also in sesshin, you will have a different group number and will be going to dokusan in a different block.
-When your group number is called, your partner can do zazen in another room during that block.
+- If your spouse or partner is also in sesshin, you will both be assigned to the same dokusan group.
+When your group number is called, if one or both of you wish to go, you’ll need to be in separate rooms until you’re done.
 The person in the other room can log onto the Center’s audio-livestream (https://www.rzc.org/library/streaming-audio/) so they won’t need to time their own rounds.